Ernest Hatch: Political career

+First World War

 During the First World War he chaired the Government Commission on Belgian Refugees, and was made a commander of the Belgian Order of the Crown.
 He was also Chairman of Council of the Beyond Seas Association for Reception of Officers and Relatives from beyond the seas, and for this he was appointed Knight Commander of the Order of the British Empire (KBE) in the 1920 New Year Honours.

+Personal life

-Ernest Hatch married Lady Constance Blanche Godolphin Osborne in 1900, aunt of John Osborne, later Duke of Leeds.
+Ernest Hatch married Lady Constance Blanche Godolphin Osborne in 1900 (daughter of George Osborne, 9th Duke of Leeds).
 They had one daughter, and the baronetcy became extinct on Sir Ernest's death in 1927.